The Best Fish and Chips in New York

 A Salt & Battery is my favourite fish and chips shop in Greenwich Village.
 It’s a friendly and authentic place, where staff have a British sense of humour.
 On the menu they have a selection of fish including cod, sole and haddock.
 Think crispy crusts and proper chips (no French fries here), as well as some homemade mushy peas, pickled onions, curry and homemade tartar sauce.
 The food is tasty and comes in large portions, making it good value for money.
 If you’re feeling adventurous, they even have deep fried candy bars.
 Mind you: you might want to come back for more.

-If you’re going for the fish, it’s fresh and meaty and comes with mushy peas.
+If you’re going for the fish, it’s fresh and comes with mushy peas.
 You can take your serving of fish and chips together with a good old pint of Guinness.
 They have a good selection of draft beer with plenty of ales from England.
 You can go for a private booth, but it’s a great place for large groups as well.
 Note that it can get pretty busy after work hours with office goers.
 Go to the second floor if it gets too loud on the first, they also have a bar up there.
-Prices are reasonable.
+The prices are reasonable.
 Peculiarity: make sure to go to the bathroom.
 You’re in for a surprise, because Winston Churchill will talk to you.
 You can actually hear Churchill’s reading his speeches.
+If you are interested in other tips, don’t forget to read my post on restaurants in New York.